Shuyi-github/CS5351-Project_Public/ProjectPlan.md

 ## Scope Statement
 The main requirements of the system are to

-### 1. RECORD INFORMATION OF SAG CLIENTS AND THEIR CAMPAIGN ADS
+### 1. Record information of SAG clients and their campaign Ads
 1.1 Records clients' names, address, contact details.
 1.2 Records each campaign's information including:
      - Title